 The course will briefly cover the strategies and challenges of measuring metal isotope ratios, and will focus on how Cu, Zn, Ag and Sn isotope values have been and can be used in exploration.
 Case studies from various ore deposit types, along with experimental data, will be presented to illustrate how the isotopes can be used.

-Zircon U-Pb dating at JCU int he past, present and future
+Zircon U-Pb dating at JCU in the past, present and in the future

 Tengger Caldera Volcanic Complex: Mineralogical and geochemical constraints on magmatic evolution